-Sample added the home, which is open to eight qualifying adult men, is a example of what can be done when the community comes together.
+Sample added the home, which is open to eight qualifying adult men, is an example of what can be done when the community comes together.

 Following an opening prayer, Sample blessed every room in the house.

-Deacon Donald Christy said there will be a screening process with the advisory board, clergy and Lt./Jail Administrator Bryan Price, and Dickinson County Sheriff Scott Celello for those who apply to live in the house.
+Deacon Donald Christy of Iron Mountain said there will be a screening process with the advisory board, clergy and Lt./Jail Administrator Bryan Price, and Dickinson County Sheriff Scott Celello for those who apply to live in the house.